bugzmanov/cleancode-critique/src/chapter_2.md

 I hope you agree that methods like this is not a typical Java.
 If anything, this looks closer to typical ruby.
 </div>

-At the end, OOP and DSL are the wrong tool for the task of creating string.
+But ultimately, object-oriented programming and domain-specific languages are unnessary for the simple task.
-In a powerful-enough language, keeping this code procedural gives you result that is short and easy to understand:
+In a powerful-enough language, keeping this code procedural gives the result that is short and easy to understand:

 ```scala
 def formatGuessStatistics(candidate: Char, count: Int): String = {